asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 All of these configurations can be combined.

-### **IDENTIFY**
+### IDENTIFY

 (provided by module: res_pjsip_endpoint_identifier_ip)

 Controls how the res_pjsip_endpoint_identifier_ip module determines what endpoint an incoming packet is from.
 If you don't have an identify section defined, or else you have res_pjsip_endpoint_**identifier_ip** loading **after** res_pjsip_endpoint_**identifier_user**, then res_pjsip_endpoint_**identifier_user** will identify inbound traffic by pulling the user from the "From:" SIP header in the packet.
 Basically the module load order, and your configuration will both determine whether you identify by IP or by user.

+EXAMPLE BASIC CONFIGURATION

-EXAMPLE BASIC CONFIGURATIONIts use is quite straightforward.
+Its use is quite straightforward.
 With this configuration if Asterisk sees inbound traffic from 203.0.113.1 then it will match that to Endpoint 6001.

 ```
 [6001]